-Under the Administrative Appeal Act, a person affected by an administrative disposition may file an application for review with the administrative agency that is superior to the agency that made the disposition, or, if no such superior agency exists, file an objection with the administrative agency that made the disposition.
-Such appeals must be filed within 60 days of the day that the affected person became aware of the subject disposition.
-In cases where an administrative agency renders a written disposition that is subject to such an appeal, the agency rendering the disposition must inform the recipient in writing of the agency to which an appeal may be filed and the time limit for filing an appeal.
+On 1 April 2016, a substantial reformation of the Administrative Appeal Act will become effective.
+Under the amended Administrative Appeal Act, a person affected by an administrative disposition may file an application for review with the administrative agency that is superior to the agency that made the disposition, or, if no such superior agency exists, with the administrative agency that made the disposition.
+Such appeals must be filed, in the absence of reasonable grounds justifying an extension, within three months of the day that the affected person became aware of the subject disposition.
+In cases where an administrative agency renders a written disposition that is subject to such an appeal, the agency rendering the disposition must inform the recipient, in writing, of the agency to which an appeal may be filed and the time limit for filing an appeal.
 The trial procedures resulting from an appeal are stipulated in the Administrative Appeal Act and are not as formal as court proceedings; therefore, the process is generally considered to be easier and faster than litigating in court.

 In addition to appeals pursuant to the Administrative Appeal Act, a person affected by an administrative disposition may also dispute the disposition by bringing suit in a Japanese court pursuant to the Administrative Case Litigation Act.
 The Administrative Case Litigation Act provides for various types of administrative litigation, including an action for a revocation of disposition and an action for a declaration of nullity.
-In general, an action for a revocation of disposition must be filed, in the absence of reasonable grounds, within the earlier of six months from the day that the affected person became aware of the subject disposition or one year from the day of the subject disposition.
+In general, an action for a revocation of disposition must be filed, in the absence of reasonable grounds, within six months from the day that the affected person became aware of the subject disposition or within one year from the day of the subject disposition, whichever comes first.